AnitaOwen/portfolio-project/proposal.md

 Possible addons:
 - a trivia section that just displays random Computer related questions

+- a fact generator with random useless facts.

 - a fact generator with random interesting facts.

 - option to set a timer to time my breaks while using this app so I know when to go back to work.